Do you find yourself needing to do some frugal grocery shopping so you can reduce your grocery bill? If so, I have some great tips for you!

 3. Shop More Than One Store

-I know some people say it takes too long to hit up multiple stores but I’ve found that I can do an every other week shopping trip and hit up 3-4 stores and still be done in an hour.
+I know some people say it takes too long to hit up multiple stores.
+I’ve found that I can do an every or every other week shopping trip and hit up 3-4 stores and still be done in an hour.
 I get the majority of my list at Aldi and Wal-Mart because I know they will have the lowest base prices.
 Then I fill in with what’s on sale at other stores.

 4. Buy in Bulk

 One caveat, this only works if you know you actually like the food and will use it up before they go bad. 😉 Letting food go to waste goes again frugal grocery shopping!